wavemotion-dave/A8DS/readme.md

 emulator - but 99% will.
 I'll try to improve compatibilty as time permits.

 The emulator supports multi-disk games.
-When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply just insert the new disk and you can continue to run.
+When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply insert the new disk and you can continue to run.
 Not all games will utilize a 2nd disk drive but D2: is available for those games that do.
 It's handy to have a few blank 90K single-sided disks available on your setup which you can find easily online - these can be used as save disks.